$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 \item On each time interval in the temporal supports, the jet flows first accelerate, travel along the torus $\TT^2$ with large speed, and then come to a rest.
 They are periodic in both space and time.

 \item The jet flows solve the Navier-Stokes equations with a small $L^1_t W^{-1,1}$ error.
 In other words, the ``Reynolds stress'' of these jet flows is small in $L^1_{t,x}$. \end{enumerate}

-Once the main building blocks are obtained, we follow our previous framework of space-time convex integration developed in \cite{2004.09538,2009.06596} to build our solutions and deduce the existence and nonuniqueness results such as Theorem \ref{thm:KT_sharpness}, Theorem \ref{thm:Without_Energy_Profile}, and Theorem \ref{thm:2deuler_vanishing_limit}.
+Once the main building blocks are obtained, we employ a space-time convex integration reducing the Reynolds stress to a highly oscillating in time error, which can be balanced by appropriate temporal and acceleration correctors, taking advantage of the space-time intermittency of the building blocks.
+To obtain nonuniqueness in the class $C_t L^p$ for $p<2$, we optimize the parameters in the accelerating flows so that they are fully intermittent in space but only slightly intermittent in time.
+The membership in this class and reducing the stress error at the same time require a very delicate choice of parameters in the accelerating flows.
+Once the accelerating flows are in the class $C_t L^p$, it is then fairly straightforward to obtain nonuniqueness in $\cap_{p<2} C_t L^p$ by a limiting argument in the iteration scheme, at least for smooth initial data.

+To achieve nonuniqueness for rough initial data, we take advantage of the smoothing property of the fractional heat flow.
+Choosing the power of Laplacian large enough, we show that any divergence-free initial data $u_0 \in W^{s,1}$ for some $s> -1 $ admits a solution $(u,R)$ of the Navier-Stokes-Reynolds system with the stress error $R \in L^1_{x,t}$, which is compatible with our space-time convex integration scheme.
+Thanks to the smoothing property of the fractional heat flow, we can build a solution of the 2D Navier-Stokes equations on top of $(u,R)$, approaching the initial time as iterations progress.

-Another key ingredient needed for Theorem \ref{thm:Energy_Profile_short} is an energy pumping mechanism, which essentially exploits the fact that the smallness in $L^\infty_t L^2$ falls in the subcritical regime of the 2D Navier-Stokes equations.
-Due to the time-intermittent nature of the convex integration scheme, the solutions are mostly intact on a large portion of the time axis.
-We then correct the energy level on this portion by adding a small corrector that also preserves the $L^2$-continuity of the solution on this set.
+Another key ingredient needed for the Lusin-type property is an energy pumping mechanism, done separately from the convex integration step, which essentially exploits the fact that the smallness in $L^\infty_t L^2$ falls in the subcritical regime of the 2D Navier-Stokes equations.
+Due to the time-intermittent nature of the convex integration scheme, the solution is mostly intact on a large portion of the time axis, what we call the good set $\mathcal{G}$, whose complement is of arbitrarily small measure.
+During the convex integration step, the perturbation can be made arbitrarily small on the good set $\mathcal{G}$ in any Sobolev space.
+On the other hand, we are able to correct the solution on the good set $\mathcal{G}$ to achieve desired properties, such as the $L^2$-continuity and gaining the prescribed energy level.